 Jeanne Morgan Zarucchi is Professor of Art History and French at the University of Missouri-St. Louis.

 Zarucchi received her Ph.D. from Harvard University in 1983.
 She joined the campus in 1985 in the Department of Foreign Languages and Literatures (now Anthropology, Sociology, and Languages), and has held a joint appointment in Art History since 1995.
 Zarucchi served as Art History Coordinator in 2003-06 and as Department Chair in 2006-2009.
 At the University of Missouri-St. Louis, she has been very active in campus service, and was Chair of the University Senate for two years (1998-2000).
-She is currently the Chair of the campus Interdisciplinary Studies Committee and President of the UMSL Chapter of The Honor Society of Phi Kappa Phi.
+She is the Chair of the Interdisciplinary Studies Committee, which oversees the Bachelor of Interdisciplinary Studies degree.
+Zarucchi is also President of the UMSL Chapter of The Honor Society of Phi Kappa Phi.
 In September 2006, Zarucchi received the Chancellor’s Award for Excellence in Service.

 Jeanne Morgan Zarucchi